nyathea/Respring18/README.md

 Treat this as a cool PoC. doesn't really have much use on stock iOS.

-Known Issue: (At least on my end)
+Known Issue:
-- longer respring times on my iPhone 12 on iOS 18.3, not sure why but your milage may vary.
+- long respring times on my iPhone 12 on iOS 18.3, not sure why but your milage may vary.